CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block ORP.1 Organization.md

 ** Maintenance and repair work in the house **

-For maintenance and repair work in the home, especially if they are carried out by external parties, regulations must be made on their ** supervision **: during the work, a competent person should supervise the work so that they can judge whether during work unauthorized acts are performed.
+For maintenance and repair work in the home, especially if they are carried out by external parties, regulations must be made regarding their ** supervision **: during the work, a competent person should supervise the work to the extent that they can judge whether during work unauthorized acts are performed.
 Furthermore, it must be checked whether the maintenance order has been carried out to the agreed extent.

 As ** measures before and after maintenance and repair work ** are to be planned:

 * Maintenance and repair work must be announced to the affected employees in good time.
 * Maintenance technicians must identify themselves on request.
 * Access to data by the service technician should be avoided as much as possible.
 If necessary, storage media must first be removed or deleted (after a complete backup), especially if the work has to be done externally.
-If deletion is not possible (eg due to a defect), the work must also be monitored externally or special contractual agreements must be made and trustworthy companies selected.
+If deletion is not possible (eg due to a defect), the work must also be observed externally or special contractual agreements must be made and trusted companies selected.
 * The access, access and access rights granted to the maintenance technician must be limited to the necessary minimum and be revoked or deleted after the work.
 * After performing maintenance or repair work, password changes are required, depending on the "depth of penetration" of the maintenance personnel.
 In the IT area, a check for malicious software should be carried out.
 * The maintenance work carried out must be documented (scope, results, time, company name and possibly the name of the service technician).